-Most SAs provided edits and comments on the new draft species results chapters with the new SDM ensembles and EFH maps, though the existing text and maps from FMPs had some engagement in many species reviewed as well (Table A.6 in Appendix A).
-The edits and comments to the new draft species results chapters have been incorporated in the three regional NOAA Technical Memoranda.
 Of the information edited or updated in the existing FMP text documents, most of the focus was on component 1 descriptions and identification.
-In the next EFH 5-year Review, a greater focus on updating component 7 prey species will make this SA and species expert review stronger.
+In the next EFH 5-Year Review, a greater focus on updating component 7 prey species will make this SA and species expert review stronger.
 In particular, a goal will be updating existing Habitat and Biological Associations information in the FMPs and providing a separate prey species summary table for component 7.

-Below we report the review comments provided by SAs and stock experts and the responses from the EFH analysts.
-A summary of the SA review results across regions and species specific to the new SDM ensembles and EFH maps is provided first (section 3.1).
-The full lists of regional and species-specific recommendations follow in sections 3.2, 3.3, and 3.4.
+Below we report the comments provided by SAs and stock experts and the responses from the analysts.
+A short list of common comments across species (section 3.1) will be followed by the full lists of regional and species-specific recommendations (sections 3.2 - 3.4).